jxxcarlson/pkuTT/README.md

 # Introduction

-Annoted list of Agda programs
+Annotated list of Agda programs, all which sucessfully type-check using Agda version 2.8.0-47e7dcb.

 # Sets and related matters